Bottled water plant

 Details of Niagara Bottling’s new bottling plant

-The facility aims to promote the Niagara brand and private label high-quality bottled water.
+The facility aims to promote the Niagara brand and private label by producing high-quality bottled water.

 Niagara Bottling’s bottled water production process

-Samples are collected and tested at the company’s lab to ensure safety of the finished products.
+Samples are collected and tested at the company’s lab to ensure the safety of the finished products.

 Marketing commentary on Niagara Bottling

-Founded in 1963, Niagara Bottling is the biggest family-owned and operated bottled water manufacturer and supplier in the US.
+Founded in 1963, Niagara Bottling is the biggest family owned and operated bottled water manufacturer and supplier in the US.

-The company’s products include purified drinking and spring water, sparkling water, multi-vitamin enhanced water, and soft drinks.
+The company’s products include purified drinking and spring water, sparkling water, multi-vitamin enhanced water and soft drinks.